-We encourage and support the children to be physically active at Kindergarten in all weather - both indoors and outside.
-We also encourage children to be messy because sensory experiences are essential to learning in young children.
+We encourage and support children to be physically active at Kindergarten in all weather - both indoors and outside.
+We also encourage children to be messy because sensory experiences are essential to learning.
 Children will play in the mud, in sand, with paint and many wet substances.
 We provide smocks for the children when painting but often their creative urge is stronger than staying clean.
-Water play provides a relaxing and explorative medium for children and is always available.
-Please do not ask us to prevent your child playing with water or in the mud and please do not ask your child to keep clean.
+Water play provides a relaxing and explorative medium for children.
+Playing with water or messy sensory materials is part of our Program so we ask that you support these practices by releasing children from responsibility to keep clothing clean.
 Kindergarten is a messy place because young children learn through making mess!